 The ridge of Monte Baldo dominates the eastern lakeshore and makes an excellent destination for active travelers in summer and winter.
-(Hobby) botanists appreciate the region’s endemic plant diversity.
-The region around Bardolino is famous for wine and olive-growing, whereas Lazise is known for its vast theme parks.
+Hobby botanists will appreciate the region’s endemic plant diversity.
+The area around Bardolino is famous for wine and olive-growing, whereas Lazise is known for its theme parks.